 Melissa made her Carnegie Hall debut in as the soprano soloist in Mahler's Symphony No. 2 conducted by Jahja Ling.
 She returned to Carnegie Hall in as soprano soloist in Britten’s War Requiem conducted by David Atherton, for which The New York Times favorably reviewed her as “a dramatic soprano with an attractive, powerful sound.”

-She has received the following honors: the 'Culture Award' from the American Scandinavian Society at the United Nations; being named a 2009 Metropolitan National Council Auditions- District Winner and Mid-South Regional Finalist; the 2002 Palm Beach Opera Vocal Competition 2nd Prize Award winner (Junior Division); the Orpheus National Music Competition Grand Prize winner (Junior Division); and the Grand Prize at the 2000 'Di Panni- Bel Canto Vocal Scholarship' Competition..
+The soprano has received the following honors: Winner of first prize in the Viotti International ‘Vokal Genial’ Competition in Munich and the Opera Birmingham competition, the 'Culture Award' from the American Scandinavian Society at the United Nations; Metropolitan National Council Auditions- District Winner and Mid-South Regional Finalist; Palm Beach Opera Vocal Competition 2nd Prize Award winner (Junior Division); the Orpheus National Music Competition Grand Prize winner (Junior Division); and the Grand Prize at the 'Di Panni- Bel Canto Vocal Scholarship' Competition..